Guide to fertilizing azaleas

 • Fertilize only when azaleas show some signs of nutrient deficiency.

-• When using fresh woodchips or sawdust, its necessary to fertilize your azaleas.
+• When using fresh woodchips or sawdust, it is necessary to fertilize your azaleas.

 If you follow the above guidelines, you’ll never go wrong in growing your azalea shrubs.
 Sit back and enjoy its blossoms!